Craigeniah/vscode-sftp-revived/README.md

    - On macOS - `Code > Preferences > Settings`
 2. Set `sftp.debug` to `true` and reload vscode.
 3. View the logs in `View > Output > sftp`.

+## Contributing

+Thank you for your interest in contributing!
+There are many ways to contribute to this project.
+Get started by reading the [contributing guide](CONTRIBUTING.md).